Kiril-Lankov/Complete-responsive-website/edu-website/README.md

 # Create component Programs and add CSS to it
 # Create component Campus and add CSS to it
 # Create component Testimonials and add CSS to it
+# Create component Contact and add CSS to it plus form via access key using w3forms.com